mathspp/mathspp/pages/02.blog/01.problems/p025-knights-tour/item.en.md

 If you need any clarification whatsoever, feel free to ask in the comment section below.

+This problem was posed to me by a university colleague that plays a lot of chess!

 ### Solution

 The solution to this problem will be posted [here][sol] after this problem has been live for 2 weeks.
 You can also use that link to post your own solution in the comments!
 Please **do not** post spoilers in the comments here.